 'Well, yes, you've got to develop your film, haven't you?'

-‘Develop it?’
+'Develop it?'
 I was taken aback slightly.
-‘Don’t you just…hand it into the shop and they print out the pictures for you?’
+'Don't you just…hand it into the shop and they do the thing for you?'

 'Well, no, Louise-'

 'Well, no, Lucy,' Mr Holstone was half-smiling.
 'You do it the old fashioned way here.
 In a dark room.
 With potions.
 That's the point.
 You do everything yourself.'

 I felt every part the idiot that I was.
 At the top of the stairs, he pushed open another door.

 'This is the common room,' he announced.
 'The heart and soul of student life at the art school.'